 • LIFE SCIENCES PATENT DISPUTES

 • Secured a complete trial victory for Gilead Sciences in first-of-its-kind patent infringement litigation brought by the U.S. Department of Justice.
 The government sought more than $1 billion in royalties for alleged infringement of four patents issued to the Centers for Disease Control and Prevention.
-The WilmerHale team obtained summary judgment of invalidity on one patent and a jury verdict of non-infringement and invalidity due to anticipation, obviousness, and non-enablement for the remaining patents.
+The WilmerHale team obtained summary judgment of invalidity on one patent and a jury verdict of invalidity due to anticipation, obviousness, and non-enablement for the remaining patents.

 • Represented a genetic testing company in a post-trial appeal before the US Court of Appeals for the Federal Circuit.
 Successfully defended the district court’s order denying injunctive relief.